fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 They can run on linux, macos and windows and include all the needed dependecies for all platforms.

 Requirements:
-JDK 14.
-It probably works with previous versions up to JDK 8.
+Tested and developed with the Oracle JDK 14.

 ### Server